Financial ratios are widely used to analyze a bank’s performance, specifically to gauge and benchmark the bank’s level of solvency and liquidity.

-Both of these parameters are important for banking sector to function smoothly:
+Both of these parameters are important for the banking sector to function smoothly:

-Solvency ratio measures the long term ability of the bank to meet its obligations.
+The solvency ratio measures the long-term ability of the bank to meet its obligations.
 This involves understanding the capacity of the bank to meet its obligations.

 1. Debt to Equity Ratio: